d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 To illustrate why this matters so much, we can (**consider two methods for adding vectors.**)
-To start, we instantiate two 10,000-dimensional vectors containing all ones.
+To start, we instantiate two 10,000-dimensional vectors containing all 1s.
-In one method, we loop over the vectors with a Python for-loop.
+In the first method, we loop over the vectors with a Python for-loop.
-In the other method, we rely on a single call to `+`.
+In the second, we rely on a single call to `+`.

 ```{.python .input}
 %%tab all